 Residence Permit for Investment Activity (ARI / Golden Visa)

-The Golden Visa will be valid for one years, renewable for two-year periods, provided that you still keep the investment and you have stayed in the country for at least 7 days per year during the first year, and 14 days in the two-year periods.
+The Golden Visa will be valid for one year, renewable for two-year periods provided that you maintain the investment and you have stayed in the country for at least 7 days per year during the first year, and 14 days in the two-year periods.

 After the 5th year of legal residency, you may apply for a permanent residence permit.
 The PR permit will allow you to live and work indefinitely in Portugal.
 To be eligible you may be required to have a place of abode in Portugal, have sufficient means of subsistence and some basic knowledge of Portuguese.

 A permanent residence permit is not subject to minimum stay requirements, but it may be cancelled if you, without an acceptable justification, are away from Portugal for a period of 24 consecutive months, or for a non-consecutive period of 30 months over 3 years.

 After the 6th year of legal residency, you may be eligible for naturalization.
 To become a Portuguese citizen, you may be required to attend an interview, show ties to the country, be able to speak Portuguese and possess knowledge of Portugal's history, culture and values.